 What are the time scales involved in having this done?

 Once a design is agreed upon, 6-8 weeks should see your piece completed.
 If it needs to be done sooner, let me know.
 It can sometimes take longer if I’m busy (wedding season and the run up to Christmas), but again, this can be discussed.

 Will it save me money?

-It might, but not necessarily.
+It might, but it really depends on what you decide to have it made into.
 The processes involved in reusing your old jewellery are time consuming so unless you have a lot of platinum, 18 or 22ct gold, the time involved will generally outweigh the value of the metal.
+Using your metal in a piece from one of my collections or choosing a simple design are the best ways to keep costs down.
 I generally advise that you re-use your metal where it is of sentimental value, but it is also very environmentally friendly to reuse and recycle.